Dear readers of ADxS.org, please forgive the disruption.

 • Exhaustion phase

-The model presented below depicts the successive temporal stages of the stress response in a schematic, model-like manner.
+The model shown below depicts the successive stages of the stress reaction in a schematic, model-like manner.

 However, the statement that a breakdown of the stress systems is accompanied by hypocortisolism must be viewed in a differentiated manner.
-A distinction must be made between the cortisol level over the day (basal = tonic cortisol level) and the cortisol stress response (phasic change in cortisol level to acute stress).
+A distinction must be made between the cortisol level throughout the day (basal = tonic cortisol level) and the cortisol stress response (phasic change in the cortisol level in response to acute stress).

-In ADHD - as is often the case with chronic stress48 - basal cortisol levels are reduced (mild tonic hypocortisolism).
+In ADHD - as is often the case with chronic stress48 - the basal cortisol level is reduced (mild tonic hypocortisolism).
 This affects all ADHD subtypes.

-The phasic (short-term) cortisol stress response is often excessive in ADHD-I and melancholic as well as psychotic depression (phasic hypercortisolism), whereas in ADHD-HI and atypical as well as bipolar depression there is often a flattened cortisol stress response (phasic hypocortisolism).
+The phasic (short-term) cortisol stress response is often excessive in ADHD-I and melancholic and psychotic depression (phasic hypercortisolism), while in ADHD-HI and atypical and bipolar depression there is often a flattened cortisol stress response (phasic hypocortisolism).

-ADHD-I, melancholic and psychotic depression are, according to this understanding, not disorders that would have stopped at the alarm phase of stress.
-In this respect, the following presentation is rather to be seen as an example for the case of an emerging hypocortisolism.
+ADHD-I, melancholic and psychotic depression are not disorders that would have stopped at the alarm phase of stress according to this understanding.
+In this respect, the following description should rather be seen as an example for the case of developing hypocortisolism.

-• Perceptions that are not covered by empirical values (stored memory contents)
+• Perceptions that are not covered by experience (stored memory content)

 • → Propagation into the limbic system

-• noradrenergic activation of the central (CNS) and autonomic (sympathetic) nervous systems
+• noradrenergic activation of the central (CNS) and autonomic (sympathetic) nervous system

 • Activates PFC (thinking ability increased)

-• → Even very mild stress increases dopamine release in healthy individuals PFC49
+• → Even very mild stress increases the release of dopamine in healthy people in the PFC49

-• Supports filtering of irrelevant information (focused attention = perceptual ability increased)
+• Supports filtering of irrelevant information (focused attention = increased perceptual ability)

-• Assists in the regeneration / reinforcement of existing neuronal circuits that were helpful in problem solving
+• Supports the development/reinforcement of existing neuronal circuits that were helpful in solving problems

-• If this does not solve the problem, further noradrenergic escalation will occur
+• If this does not solve the problem, further noradrenergic escalation occurs

 → Transition to alarm phase

 2.2.
-Alarm phase (stress phase 1: further noradrenaline increase activates VNS and HPA axis - acute stress)
+Alarm phase (stress phase 1: further increase in noradrenaline activates VNS and HPA axis - acute stress)

-• Further increased norepinephrine level in the brain
+• Further increase in noradrenaline levels in the brain

-• → thereby activation of the hypothalamus (first stage of the HPA axis)
+• → thereby activating the hypothalamus (first stage of the HPA axis)

-• CRH (corticotropin-releasing hormone) release by the hypothalamus
+• CRH (corticotropin-releasing hormone) release from the hypothalamus

 • → activates anterior pituitary = second stage of the HPA axis